Apply

 You are here

-THE HYDRO NATION SCHOLARSHIP PROGRAMME 2023 – OPEN FOR APPLICATIONS
+THE HYDRO NATION SCHOLARSHIP PROGRAMME 2024 – OPEN FOR APPLICATIONS

 The Hydro Nation Scholars Programme is part of the Scottish Government’s Hydro Nation strategy.
 The objective of the strategy is to develop the economic, environmental, and social value of Scotland’s water resources.
 The Hydro Nation Scholars play an important role in supporting this by:

-• providing new research and insights where there are gaps related to water resources in Scotland.
+• Providing new research and insights where there are gaps related to water resources in Scotland.

 The Programme and the associated graduate school are managed on behalf of the Scottish Government by the Hydro Nation International Centre at the James Hutton Institute and steered by an Executive Group (HNSPEG) drawing on Scotland’s water policy, industry, and academic network.